 Stay in Rizokarpaso if you want a more traditional destination, you like beautiful, yet quiet, beaches, you enjoy national parks, you want to avoid the hustle and bustle of tourist hotspots.

-Best Hotels in Rizokarpaso:
+Best Hotels in Rizokarpaso:🔍FIND BEST HOTELS IN RIZOKARPASO

-12. Trikomo, a great base to experience the island’s oldest festival
+13. Trikomo (Iskele), a great base to experience the island’s oldest festival

-Not adapted to accommodate tourists, this is one of the purest destinations on the island for anyone wanting to experience the true, un-interfered with culture and history of the Turkish Cypriot people.
+Not adapted to accommodate tourists, this is one of the purest destinations on the island for anyone wanting to experience the true, un-interfered culture and history of the Turkish Cypriot people.

 Today, in addition to its unique history and striking architecture, it is also home to a museum, displaying pieces of iconography that detail the history of the island during the Medieval period.

-Stay in Trikomo if you want to avoid tourists altogether, you are interested in Turkish Cypriot heritage and culture, you want to experience the islands oldest festival, you are interested in the history of the church in Cyprus, you are keen to learn about the island’s Medieval history.
+Stay in Trikomo if you want to avoid tourists altogether, you are interested in Turkish Cypriot heritage and culture, you want to experience the island’s oldest festival, you are interested in the history of the church in Cyprus, you are keen to learn about the island’s Medieval history.

-Deluxe Seaside Residence Located close to Makenzi Public Beach, next to a beautiful fishing village and a marina – Bogaz, within a short ride from the second largest city of Northern Cyprus – Famagusta. it provides an outdoor swimming pool, a garden, a restaurant, a fitness centre, and an on-site casino.🔍FIND BEST HOTELS IN TRIKOMO
+Best Hotels in Cyprus in Trikomo Deluxe Seaside Residence Located close to Makenzi Public Beach, next to a beautiful fishing village and a marina – Bogaz, within a short ride from the second largest city of Northern Cyprus – Famagusta. it provides an outdoor swimming pool, a garden, a restaurant, a fitness centre, and an on-site casino.🔍FIND BEST HOTELS IN TRIKOMO

 Home to a community dominated by farmers and fishermen, located in the center of Crysochous Bay, this is the ideal destination for anyone wanting to experience the traditional, natural side of the island, yet still desiring a few of the more modern luxuries associated with tourist resorts.